First Canadian Place: Broadcasting

-Amateur Radio

-An amateur Radio digital mobile radio repeater for the Greater Toronto area (VA3XPR) has its antennas mounted just above the broadcast antennas on the radio mast.
+In addition, an amateur radio digital mobile radio repeater for the Greater Toronto area (VA3XPR) has its antennas mounted just above the broadcast antennas on the radio mast.
 There are also other analog ham repeaters on the building.

-Shopping Mall
+Shopping mall

 According to the First Canadian Place website, the lower floors of the building, as part of the Toronto Path system, feature: